Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 2. If running on your own Development Kit, delete all the resource groups from the Azure Stack Hub portal that you created during the execution of this lab.

-You should follow all steps provided *after* attending the Hands-on lab.
+You should follow all steps provided *after* finishing the Hands-on lab.